Modeling of DISI Engines

 In the future, the semi-detailed chemical mechanism will be used to obtain a library that contains profiles and integrated reaction rates for key species relevant to combustion of gasoline-ethanol-air mixtures under DI SI engine conditions.
 In order to develop a numerical platform for simulating emissions from such engines, the library will be implemented into OpenFOAM and will be used jointly with (i) the aforementioned extended FSC/PDF model of stratified turbulent burning and (ii) a new approach for presuming PDF for the combustion progress variable.
 The approach is under development now.

-Forskningsprofessor vid Chalmers, Mechanics and Maritime Sciences, Combustion
+Forskningsprofessor at Chalmers, Mechanics and Maritime Sciences, Combustion and Propulsion Systems

 Funding Chalmers participation during 2009–2017